rjayroach/prepd-gem/README.md

 - load balancing between micro services
 - manage cluster scaling with compose/swarm mode/ansible or some combination thereof

+## Definitions

+- Client: An organization with one or more projects, e.g Acme Corp
+- Project: A definition of infrastructure provided for one or more applications
+- Application: A logical group of deployable repositories, e.g. a Rails API server and an Ember web client

+A Client may have multiples projects.
+Applications share common infrastructure that is defined by the Project

 ## Projects

+A project is comprised of infrastructure and applications Project infrastructure is defined separately for multiple environments Applications are deployed into infrastructure specific to an environment

+### Infrastructure

+Vagrant machines
+EC2 instances
+Docker swarm network

+### Environments

+- local Start with both local and development (development is cloud based instance running app software)
+- development
+- staging
+- production

 ### Applications

-## Environments

-Start with both local and development (development is cloud based instance running app software)
+Application are the content that actually gets deployed.
+The entire purpose of prepd is to provide a consistent and easy to manage infrastructure for each environment into which the application will be deployed.

 ## Installation